 Related: 20 Meal Prep Salads That You’ll Actually Enjoy Eating

 - Swap carrots for raw zoodles or beet noodles!
+Squash noodles are good too.

-- You can use chickpeas or any other legume, cubed tofu or tempeh cooked in the same method as the recipe is written.
+- You can use chickpeas or any other legume, or cubed tofu or tempeh cooked in the same method as the recipe is written.

 - Not into spinach?
 Use kale, arugula, or another green mix instead.